all-trade-Jack/all-trade-Jack/README.md

 - 👋 Hi, I’m @all-trade-Jack
 - 👀 I’m interested in all shiny things
-- 🌱 I’m currently learning whatever I get my hands on
+- 🌱 I’m currently learning whatever I can get my hands on
 - 📫 How to reach me- Send me a mail on varunprakash_1989@yahoo.com

 <!---